RintarouTW/fsg/README.md

 ## Why?

-I enjoyed Geogebra for a long time, but it's too heavy and slow when embedding multiple instances in a single page.
+I enjoyed Geogebra for a long time, but it's too heavy and slow for the web.
 The runtime of Geogebra is not designed for the web, that makes your work hard to be reused in the web pages.
-At the same time, it's kind of too complex for people who is not major in Math.
+At the same time, it's kind of too complex for people who are not major in Math.
+No way to customize the styles and hard to animate the geometry.

-So I decided to build this builder that I can create the geometry I want in just one minute.
+So I decided to build this builder that I can create the geometry I want in minutes.